Sarny

-Sarny (Сарни, /uk/) is a small city in Rivne Oblast, western Ukraine.
+Sarny (Сарни, /uk/; Polish: Sarny) is a small city in Rivne Oblast of western Ukraine.
 It is the administrative center of Sarny Raion within the oblast and is a major railway node on the Sluch River.
 Population:

 Etymology

 The city is named after the roe deer and can be literally translated as "deer" (plural); the name was adopted due to the abundance of them in the forests in the area.

 History

 History to 1939

 Sarny at its outset was a small village on the Polissia-Volyn border, located between forests and swamps.
 Its name is derived from the word "serna", referring to the wild goats that roamed freely in the area at the time.

 Sarny was a part of the Kingdom of Halych-Volhynia.
 It was later annexed by the Grand Duchy of Lithuania, followed by the Polish–Lithuanian Commonwealth.
 From 1795 it was considered a part of the Russian Empire, as part of the Volhynian Governorate.
 It later became part of the estate of Felix Dzerzhinsky.

 The railway reached Sarny in 1885, which was the same year that Sarny was formally constituted as a city.
 It became an important junction between railways of Rivne-Luninets and Kovel-Korosten, particularly after the construction of a railroad station in 1901, tied to the rail line linking Kyiv to Kovel, which was known as "the southwest line" and which now joined "the Polesia line".
 Concurrently, a large locomotive depot was constructed and Sarny became a centre of railroad activity, resulting in a need for construction of new housing for railway employees.

 Sarny was one of a series of towns and cities designated as railway station locations at key area boundaries.
 These municipalities were distinguished by the extent to which they were associated with manufacturing and markets, including being points for the concentration of agricultural produce for export.
 Lumber manufacturing also became an important and growing industry in Sarny, given that it was surrounded by forests.

 Sarny became a focal point of the settlement of Russian Jews, commencing as of 1903, following the pogroms at Kishinev, when Sarny was under Russian rule.
 Russian Interior Minister Vyacheslav von Plehve published a list of villages in which Jews were given "permission" to live, one of which was Sarny.
 General Dzerzhinsky travelled to St. Petersburg and obtained a permit to constitute Sarny as a "permitted town" for Jewish residents.
 By royal decree, every 100 villages were entitled to build a town in which Jews were permitted to live.
 Once he had obtained the permit, General Dzerzhinsky commenced to lease his land to Jewish residents, who were only permitted to lease, rather than to buy his land.

 In 1912, the first bank was established in Sarny — the Sarny Mutual Credit & Loan — in response to the financing requirements of forest products and textile merchants.